dealenx/docker-lamp-wordpress-workflow/README.md

 1. `$ composer install`
 2. `$ cp env.example.php env.php`
-3. Edit `.env` in your editor of choice and setup your preferences.
-You don't have to setup the database details as they are already injected by Docker.
-However, on environments that do not provide these credentials you will have to set them.
-4. Setup WordPress by visiting wp-admin (cms/wp-admin/) in your browser.
+3. Setup WordPress by visiting wp-admin (cms/wp-admin/) in your browser.

 Once you switch to another server, make sure to correctly adapt the `env.php` file.